fibo/strict-mode/README.md

 If used with [browserify] it is a [no op](https://github.com/fibo/strict-mode/blob/master/browser.js).

 Suppose that the *main attribute* in your *package.json* is *index.js*.
-If you want that all the modules in your package has strict mode enabled, just wrap your *index.js* this way
+If you want that all the modules in your package have strict mode enabled, just wrap your *index.js* this way

 ```javascript